rtous/edcav/api_hands_on/README_deprecated.md

 	touch APIClient.py

+Or you can create the file from your editor or your IDE (e.g. Anaconda).

-Now edit the file and copy there the following code:
+Now edit the file with your a text editor or your IDE:

 	import requests